XCMer/DAND-Identify-Fraud/REPORT.md

 1. director_fees: Has 17 values out of 146
 1. restricted_stock_deferred: Has 18 values out of 146

-### 1.4 Features used
+### 1.4 Candidate features

-The features that I decided to use, considering my initial assumption about their usefulness, and the total no. of values present were:
+These are my "candidate features", the ones that I think could be useful in my analysis, considering my initial assumption about their usefulness, and the total no. of values present were.
+This is not a finalized list, because that will require exhaustive analysis.
+This is for me to document now so that I can compare it with what the exhaustive search tells me.

 1. director_fees
+1. restricted_stock_deferred
 1. long_term_incentive
 1. exercised_stock_options
 1. restricted_stock